+There must be a timekeeper and a timekeeper observer at each position.
 Where two timers are used at a position the time is the average of the two timers.

-The times of day of each Attempt must be recorded.
+The time of day of each attempt in each direction must be recorded.

-The time elapsing between the two runs must not exceed 20 minutes except for A.B. attempts when the permitted interval is one hour.
+The time elapsing between the two runs must not exceed 20 minutes except for jet attempts when the permitted interval is one hour.